cameronbrodeur/word-scramble-score/README.md

 # word-scramble-score
 A simple scoring script which rates the difficulty of solving a word scramble implemented in Python 3.6.

-This script implements the word scramble scoring requirements outlined in `Word Scramble Test.pdf`.
+This script implements the word scramble scoring requirements outlined in the comments at the top of `word_scramble_score.py`.

 ## Word scramble file format
 Word scrambles must take the form: